Stone Benchtop Cost Guide Australia 2026 — Builder Pricing

 1. Slab Yield and Wastage

 A standard slab is roughly 3.2m × 1.6m.
-A complex kitchen with an island, return benchtops, and a splashback might require 1.5 slabs even if the finished area is only 6 m².
-You pay for the whole slab, not the finished surface.
 Good drawing review and slab nesting can cut wastage by 15–25%.

 2. Edge Profile and Detailing

 A simple pencil round or eased edge is included in most quotes.
-Mitred 40mm or 60mm waterfall edges, shadow lines, and bullnose details can add $80 to $250 per linear metre.
-Drainer grooves, integrated draining boards, and undermount cutouts each carry additional fabrication charges.
+Mitred waterfall edges can add $80 to $250 per linear metre.

 3. Material Origin and Tier

-Italian and Spanish-quarried marble carries premium pricing because of brand recognition and slab consistency.
-The same visual effect can often be achieved with Turkish, Greek, or Chinese-quarried stone at 40–60% of the cost — provided your supplier can verify slab quality before shipping.
+Italian and Spanish-quarried marble carries premium pricing.
+The same visual effect can often be achieved with Turkish, Greek, or Chinese-quarried stone at 40–60% of the cost.

 4. Lead Time and Logistics

 Stock slabs from local suppliers can be turned around in 2–3 weeks.
-Imported and book-matched slabs typically run 8–14 weeks door-to-door from China or Europe.
-Rush programmes attract premiums of 10–20%.
-Programme planning is the cheapest cost-reduction tool a builder has.
+Imported slabs typically run 8–14 weeks door-to-door.

 5. Installation Complexity

-Multi-storey access, crane lifts, narrow staircases, and tight site conditions all add to the install cost.
+Multi-storey access, crane lifts, narrow staircases all add to install cost.
 A standard ground-floor kitchen install runs $800–$1,500.
-A heavy quartzite waterfall island on a third-floor apartment can hit $4,000+ in install alone.

 Where Builders Lose Money on Stone Packages

-Quoting from sample boards instead of inspecting the actual slab — the slab you receive may have very different veining or colour movement.
+Quoting from sample boards instead of inspecting the actual slab.

-Failing to confirm edge profile, sink cutout type, and tap hole positions before fabrication starts.
+Failing to confirm edge profile and cutout positions before fabrication.

-Not building in contingency for breakage during transport or install — particularly for large-format porcelain.
+Not building in contingency for breakage during transport.

 How SupplyNet Reduces Stone Benchtop Costs by 20–40%

 SupplyNet is a Melbourne-based construction materials procurement coordinator that works directly with verified Chinese and European stone fabricators.
-Our role is to bridge the gap between architectural specification and factory output, then manage QA, logistics, and delivery on the builder's behalf.
 For builders running multiple projects, this typically delivers savings of 20–40% on stone packages while reducing rework risk.

-What this looks like in practice: drawing review and shop drawing approval before fabrication, slab selection from photo or in-person inspection, factory QA at the cut-and-polish stage, consolidated freight to reduce per-project shipping costs, and a single point of accountability from quote to delivery.
+What this looks like in practice: drawing review and shop drawing approval before fabrication, slab selection from photo or in-person inspection, factory QA at the cut-and-polish stage, consolidated freight, and a single point of accountability from quote to delivery.

 For more on how cross-border procurement works, read our guide on how to source building materials from China and our breakdown of factory QA and inspection processes.